ChickenFrittata/IntroToGit/README.md

 When you're finished, save the project and close Unity.

 Changes you've made are automatically monitored by the GitHub client.
-Type in a short summary of the changes you've made, then click commit to Initial-Commit to push those changes to the branch.
+Type in a short summary of the changes you've made, then click commit to "Working" to push those changes to the branch.
 After a few minutes, your changes will be available for everyone to see and work on.

 Things to keep in mind while using GIT:
-Make sure you're working in the Initial-Commit branch, not master.
+Make sure you're working in the "Working" branch, not master.
 Always sync before you open the project in Unity to make sure you're up-to-date.
 Otherwise, you'll get merge errors and may have to undo all your work.
 Ask questions in the Discord.
 We're all complete beginners to this.